diving91/web-radio/doc/jeedom.md

 ![holidays](https://github.com/diving91/web-radio/blob/master/jeedom/mode%201.png)

 ### Add physical buttons to the audio satellite
-- In my case I use a RF433Mhz remote control with 4 buttons which is controlled with the "RFXCOM" plugin and the RFXCOM box
+- In my case I've used a RF433Mhz remote control with 4 buttons which is controlled with the "RFXCOM" plugin and the RFXCOM box
 - I've programmed the 4 buttons as in the image below (see on the forum hor an how to)
 ![remote](https://github.com/diving91/web-radio/blob/master/jeedom/telco%201.png)